 Fifteen minutes later we were back on the road ready to take on the world of electricity although not before getting lost trying to find McDonald’s.
 Yes, the car comes with navigation but that may require a how-to video.
 That reminds me of the Starbuck’s video I had to watch a dozen times before figuring out how to make a cappuccino.

-I say the world of electricity because that is exactly what I was up against.
-And it’s not just me but all of us.
-Everything is electric nowadays or, even worse, electronic.
+I say the world of electricity because that’s exactly what I was up against.
+Everything is electric nowadays or, worse, electronic.
 What’s the difference?
-The refrigerator door I disassembled was electric.
+The refrigerator door I took apart was electric.
 It wasn’t like the icebox in The Honeymooners.
 The Frigidaire with a digital dashboard?
 That’s electronic.
 And when things go electronic, mechanical goes out the window.
-That’d be a power window.
+That includes a power window.

 I have myself to blame.
 No one forced me to buy the X1, which is a small SUV eponymous with the aircraft Chuck Yeager broke the speed barrier in.
 How cool is that?
 But I also will not rant about how the modern world is going, as Archie Bunker once told his wife, Edith, “down the terlet.”
 I just miss the mechanical because it was simpler.
 And–let’s declare this with neither shame nor fear–simpler is better.
 Aquinas described God as pure simplicity.